-Barichara is undoubtedly one of the most beautiful villages in Colombia and thanks to its incredible architecture, its cobblestone streets and the Andalusian style of its houses, it is also part of the 17 Heritage Villages of Colombia.
+Barichara is one of the most beautiful towns in Colombia.
+A destination that thanks to its incredible architecture, its cobbled streets and the Andalusian style of its houses, is also part of the Heritage Villages of Colombia.

 Before embarking on your trip you should know that Barichara is in the department of Santander very close to Bucaramanga and about 350 kilometers from Bogotá.

 Barichara is an excellent destination for travelers looking for a quiet place and a photogenic town.
 An architectural jewel declared Cultural Heritage of Colombia, which looks like a work of art where time has frozen.

 The climate in Barichara is usually composed of short, hot summers and cloudy winters, and the temperature usually varies between 18°C to 24°C.